 “This isn’t a competition, Anneliese.”

-Anneliese turned her head to face him, moved so that touched to touch their cheeks together.
+Anneliese turned her head to face him and moved to touch their cheeks together.
 He sensed the warmth of her breath as it quietly flowed over his face.

 “It’s not, Mac.
 You and I have always been honest about what this is between us.
 We are both career driven.
 Sexual relationships at work contravene our life goals.
-Yet, we both have needs, sexual needs.
+Yet, we both have sexual needs.
 We fill that gap in our lives together.

 That said, either one of us can walk away with no hard feelings.
 I’m OK with that.
 Still, Mac, what do you want to do about her?”